palantir/go-java-launcher/README.md

 configVersion: 1
 # REQUIRED - The main class to be run
 mainClass: my.package.Main
-# OPTIONAL - Path to the JRE, defaults to the JAVA_HOME environment variable if unset
+# OPTIONAL - Path to the JRE or environment variable name (e.g. $JAVA_11_HOME).
+Defaults to the JAVA_HOME environment variable if unset
-javaHome: javaHome
+javaHome: /opt/palantir/jdk8/Contents/Home
 # REQUIRED - The classpath entries; the final classpath is the ':'-concatenated list in the given order
 classpath:
   - ./foo.jar